richgames/richgames.github.io/README.md

-# Rich Games website based on Poole using Jekyll
+# Shop site based on Poole using Jekyll

-Feel free to visit the site at [www.richgames.xyz](http://www.richgames.xyz)